 A pandemic is a global outbreak of disease.
 Pandemics happen when a new virus emerges to infect individuals and, because there is little to no pre-existing immunity against the new virus, it spreads sustainably.
-Your child's school and district play an essential role, along with the local health department and emergency management agencies, in protecting the public's health and safety during a pandemic or other health emergency.
+Your child's

 During a pandemic or other health emergency, you will be notified in a timely manner of all changes to the school environment and schedule that impact on your child.
 Please be assured that even if school is not physically in session, it is the goal of the school and district to provide your child with the best educational opportunities possible.